ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 * Carbon monoxide (CO): Emitted by vehicles that burn fossil fuels
 * Particulate matter (PM2.5) (small suspended particles of varying sizes): Tiny bits of dust, dirt, smoke that hang in the air.
 Can penetrate into the lungs and cause breathing problems

+AQI(Air  Quality Index)
+* A measure of how clean or polluted the air is in a given time and location
+* Identifies any health risks to individuals

+## Approach
+Overall Question:
+What are some of the major influences on Air pollution and what are some of the effects of air pollution?

+Analysis Questions:
+1. What are the most polluted countries in the world?
+* What are some factors that could influence a region's concentration of pollutant AQI levels (Example: Populations, GDP, Fuel emmisions...)

+WIth some of these potential influences in mind we then transitioned into a focus on the U.S
+2. What is the trends of major air pollutants in the United States over time?

+3. How do pollutant levels affect health?
+(What are the effects of high pollutant levels on the following?)
+* Mortality Rates
+* Asthma

+4. How is US GDP trending over time in comaprison to the trend of major air pollutants?